Walking is the most popular activity that takes place on the Forest.

 The Forest offers the visitor wide open spaces, far-reaching views, deep-sided rushing ghylls and tranquil wooded areas.
 Each season brings its delights from the scent of the heather in full bloom on a hot summer's day to the mysterious misty days of autumn and winter.
 Walk away from the car parks and you could easily walk for hours without seeing another person!

-There are numerous paths, fire breaks and rides cross-crossing the 2500 hectares (10 square miles) of heathland and woodland for visitors to explore and enjoy.
+There are numerous paths, fire breaks and rides criss-crossing the 2500 hectares (10 square miles) of heathland and woodland for visitors to explore and enjoy.
 The terrain is mostly rough so not everywhere is suitable for prams or wheelchairs and there are some steep climbs and slopes.
 After rain the Forest can be very muddy and slippery.